virajmalia/llama4u/README.md

 - ChatGPT/GPT4o

 ## Rule
-- APIs that have usage limitations or require keys to be registered with an online account are not permitted to be added to this project.
+- APIs that have usage limitations or require keys to be registered with an online account won't be added to this project.

 ## System requirements
 - Powerful CPU or Nvidia GPU (>=8G VRAM)